Lambosaurus/STM32X/Docs/GPIO.md

 GPIO_Deinit(PA0);
 ```

-It is reccommended to deinit no-longer used pins:
-* To prevent power leaking into unpowered devices
-* To minimise noise and power consumption caused by floating pins
+> [!TIP]
+> Its reccommended to deinitialize pins when they are not active.
+This minimizes noise and power consumption.

+> [!TIP]
-Some analog peripherals will require their affected pins to be in this mode, such as [ADC](ADC.md) and [COMP](COMP.md).
+> Some analog peripherals will require their affected pins to be in this mode, such as [ADC](ADC.md) and [COMP](COMP.md).

+> [!NOTE]
+> All GPIO are defaulted to Analog mode during [CORE_Init()](CORE.md)

 ## Combining pins:

-Note that pins can be combined to affect multiple pins on the same GPIO block.
-This is significantly faster.
+Pins can be combined to affect multiple pins on the same GPIO block.
+This is reccommended where reasonable, as it takes no additional time or memory to affect pins in paralell.

 ```c
 // configure 3 pins at once
 GPIO_EnableInput(PA0 | PA1 | PA2, GPIO_Pull_None);
 ```

-This is reccommended where reasonable on all functions, with the exception of `GPIO_OnChange()`.
+> [!WARNING]
+> Combining pins on different GPIO blocks will not work as intended.
+Ie, `PA0 | PB0`.

 ## Interrupts:

 Interrupts occurr on a per channel basis.
 Each pin is on a channel corresponding to its pin number, ie, `GPIO_Pin_3` is on channel 3, and so on.
-Take care to enable each channel in `Board.h`, using `#define GPIO_IRQx_ENABLE`.
+These channels must be enabled within the `Board.h` file with the `#define GPIO_IRQx_ENABLE` definition.

 ```c
 // Note that the pin must still be configured as an input before enabling the interrupt.